 Total Time: 30

 We make no judgment if you occasionally reach for the "instant" stuff.
-But try our made-from-scratch version--you'll be hooked.
+Try this homemade mac and cheese and you'll be hooked.
 We've added onion and cayenne for another layer of flavor, and they help keep this dish from turning into a gloppy mound of melted cheese (not that there's anything wrong with that).

 Heat oven to 350°.
 Butter a 13x9-inch casserole pan.